cloudiator/cloudiator.github.io/_docs/tutorial_application.md

 | stop | Stops the application |
 {: .table .table-striped .table-responsive}

-### A utility scripts for common operations
+### An utility script for common operations

-This script simple provides the logic to run apt-get update and dist-upgrade trying its best to avoid any interaction with the user.
+This script simply provides the logic to run apt-get update and dist-upgrade while trying its best to avoid any interaction with the user.

 ```shell